Hjson or TOML

 setting.

-default_flags: gh
+default_flags: -gh

-default_flags = "gh"
+default_flags = "-gh"

-Those flags can still be overridden at launch with the negating ones.
-For example if you don't want to see hidden files at a specific launch, do
+, if you don't want to see hidden files on a specific launch, do

 br -H